 HISTORY ON HORSEBACK

 Ride along historic trails on our guided History on Horseback tours.
-Interpretive rides take place on the second Saturday of the summer months.
+Interpretive rides take place on the second Saturday of the summer months (except July) beginning May 11, 2019.
 Cost is $25 per rider and you need to bring your own horse.
+Learn more >

 PRIVATE GROUP TOURS

 Visitors are welcome to explore the grounds of Fort Stanton State Monument at any time, year round.
 We can also provide private group tours for groups of 10 or more on request at no extra charge during Museum Hours.